 Top Phoenix Metro Medical facilities

 Mayo Clinic – This world-class facility consistently ranks in the top medical facilities in the country.
-The Mayo Clinic treats over a million patients a year, with many coming from out of state to obtain a second diagnosis or just ensure they are getting the benefits of a highly rated facility.
+The Mayo Clinic treats over a million patients a year, with many coming from out-of-state to get a second diagnosis or just make sure they are getting the benefits of a highly rated facility.

 Barrows Neurological Institute – Since opening in 1962, the Barrows Institute has been the premier destinations in the world for neurology and neurosurgery.